Aangbaeck/RS-Base/README.md

 ## Setup

 ### Developer Setup
-You need to have .Net 6.0 or Framework 4.8 & Visual Studio 2019/2022 installed
+You need to have .Net 6.0 or Framework 4.8 & Visual Studio 2022 installed

-When creating project templates - use the whole project "RS-Base Clean"" When creating the item template for windows - use the EmptyWindowV.xaml under "RS-Base Example"
+When creating project templates - use the whole project "RS-Base Clean""

 ### User Setup
 * Download latest release.
 * Close Visual Studio.
-* Copy "RS-Base Vx.zip" and put in "%USERPROFILE%\Documents\Visual Studio 2019\Templates\ProjectTemplates".
+* Copy "RS-Base Vx.zip" and put in "%USERPROFILE%\Documents\Visual Studio 2022\Templates\ProjectTemplates".
 * Copy "RS-Base Window Vx.zip" and "RS-Base TabControlWindow Vx.zip" and put in "%USERPROFILE%\Documents\Visual Studio 2019\Templates\ItemTemplates".

-When creating a new Project or Item in Visual Studiop these template will show up.
+When creating a new Project in Visual Studiop this template will show up.
+Use the window RSView instead of Window in WPF to get nice styling

-You need to have .Net 6.0 or Framework 4.8 & Visual Studio 2019/2022 installed If the references gives you any troubles: Run the command "Update-Package -Reinstall" (without "") in the Package-Manager console
+You need to have .Net 6.0 or Framework 4.8 & Visual Studio 2022 installed If the references gives you any troubles: Run the command "Update-Package -Reinstall" (without "") in the Package-Manager console

 The NuGet-package RS-StandardComponents is published on NuGet [Nuget Gallery](https://www.nuget.org/packages/RS-StandardComponents)